 This is one of the most important facilities you will need to use.

 Liverpool Life is your portal to all of your essential personal and academic information.
 It provides PIN-protected access to the following information, activities and services allowing you to:

-- Academically register for your studies - Re-register for each year of study - Access the online module catalogue - Check your programme and module registration status - View your teaching timetable (see page 30) - Check and update your term-time, permanent and 'graduation correspondence' addresses, telephone numbers and emergency contact details - Check notes, guidance and regulations relating to examinations - View your assessment details - View your examination timetables (dates, times and venues) - View your approved module marks and overall year results - View your degree classification at the end of your programme - View an ongoing transcript of studies (your modules and marks) - View your University financial account
+- Academically register for your studies - Re-register for each year of study - Register for modules in advance of each year of study - Access the online module catalogue - Check your programme and module registration status - View your teaching timetable (see page 28) - Check and update your term-time, permanent and 'graduation correspondence' addresses, telephone numbers and emergency contact details - Check notes, guidance and regulations relating to examinations - View your assessment details - View your examination timetables (dates, times and venues) - View your provisional marks following the Semester One examinations - View your approved module marks and overall year results - View your degree classification at the end of your programme - View an ongoing transcript of studies (your modules and marks)

+- View your University financial account

-Apply for University accommodation
+- Apply for University accommodation

-Request documentation such as Council Tax Certificates, Bank Letters and Student Status Letters.
+- Request documentation such as Council Tax Certificates, Bank Letters and Student Status Letters.